brendannee/getgeo/readme.md

 - [Install simplegeo.context python client](http://simplegeo.com/docs/clients-code-libraries/python#installation-and-requirements)
 - [Get a SimpleGeo API key](http://simplegeo.com/signup/)
 - Put the SimpleGeo  OAuth Key and SecretKey in the file keys_sample.cfg and rename it to keys.cfg
-- To install getgeo run $ sudo sh deploy.sh - this copies it to your path and puts the getgeo files somewhere
+- To install getgeo run $ sudo sh deploy.sh - this copies it to your path and puts the getgeo files somewhere so you can execute "getgeo" at the command line

 Example Usage